dboddie/Castle-Raider/README.txt

 a sound file with one of the UEF utilities available online.

-Loading the Game
+Loading the Game from Cassette

-Insert the cassette or disk and type
+Insert the cassette and type

   CHAIN "CASTLE"

 then press Return.
-If you are loading the game from cassette, press play on the cassette recorder.
+Press play on the cassette recorder.
 The game should now load.

+Loading the Game from Disk

+Insert the disk and press Shift-Break.
+The game should now load.

 Playing the Game

-The player must help the character reach the exit to the castle, ideally with some hidden treasure.
+The player must help the character escape the castle, ideally with some hidden treasure.

 Your character can roam the castle and its surroundings using the following control keys: